stardog-union/stardog-groovy/README.md

 To get started, just clone the project.
 You'll need a local copy of Stardog to be able to run the build.
 For more information on starting the Stardog DB service and how it works, go to [Stardog's documentation](http://stardog.com/docs/), where you'll find everything you need to get up and running with Stardog.

-Go to [http://stardog.com](http://stardog.com), download and install the database.
-If you want to use Stardog Spring, pick up the latest jar and pom and install in your local Maven repo.

-Prior to version 2.1.3, stardog-groovy does have a dependency on stardog-spring.
-For 1.x, this requires a build of stardog-spring and placing the stardog-spring.jar file in stardog-1.x/lib.
-For 2.x, Stardog Spring is available with a pom file, and the Stardog Spring installs the jar in your local .m2 folder.

-Once you have the local project, start up a local Stardog and create a testdb with "stardog-admin db create -n testdb".
+Once you have the local project, start up a local Stardog and create a testdb with "stardog-admin db create -n testdb $STARDOG/data/examples/lumbSchema.owl".

 You can then build the project

     gradle build    # validate all the test pass gradle install  # install jar into local m2

 That will run all the JUnit tests and create the jar in build/libs.
-The test does use a running Stardog, started out of band from JUnit.
+The test does use a running Stardog, and if you receive error during the test it is likely you're Stardog server is not running or has an invalid license.

-As of Stardog-Groovy 2.1.2, the jar is now built with Groovy 2.2.2 as a dependency

-## NOTE ##
+## Contributing ##

 This framework is in continuous development, please check the [issues](https://github.com/clarkparsia/stardog-groovy/issues) page.
 You're welcome to contribute.